 Registration is required.
-There is no cost to attend.
+There is no cost to attend the live event.

-If you like this month’s topic but can’t make the date, register anyway.
-I’ll send you a link to the recorded webinar a few days after the live event.
+If you like this topic but can’t make the date, register anyway.
+I’ll offer you access to a recording of the live webinar for $9 (plus credit card processing fees) several days after the live event.

-Download SPERT® Beta Edition (a freely licensed spreadsheet) before or after the webinar.
+Download Statistical PERT® Normal Edition (a freely licensed Excel spreadsheet) before or after the webinar.

 Questions we’ll tackle in the webinar:

-Be alerted when new topics are announced and when registration opens for the next monthly webinar.
-Join my free, monthly newsletter!
+Be alerted when new topics are announced and when registration opens for the next free webinar.
+Join my free newsletter!

 Got an idea for a great webinar topic related to probabilistic estimation?
 Contact me!